apache/struts-site/source/getting-started/http-session.md

 the parameter name contains "session" we are telling the Struts 2 framework to ignore that parameter.
 This will prevent a malicious user from trying to hack the HTTP session object.

-Instead of having each action that implements SessionAware also implement the ParameterNameAware interface you can tell t he params interceptor to exclude specific request attributes for all actions in a package.
+Instead of having each action that implements SessionAware also implement the ParameterNameAware interface you can tell the params interceptor to exclude specific request attributes for all actions in a package.
 In struts.xml configure the `struts-default` set of interceptors as follows:

 **struts.xml configure params interceptor**